GrizzlyUno/roblox-moderation-system/README.md

 # roblox-moderation-system
-A System for the moderation of Roblox Games, aiming to replace system like HD &amp; Kohl Admin.
+A System for the moderation of Roblox Games, aiming to replace systems like HD &amp; Kohl Admin.